 ALSO READGermany to finance strategic infrastructure projects in India RBI suggests a unified regulator for IFSCs India INX to go live post 'Makar Sankranti' Triumph International Finance India reports standalone nil net profit/loss in the December 2016 quarter Pak seeks US support in water dispute with India

+There are a whole lot of areas where we are at risk in intellectual property protection; including with India.
+Slow and inefficient patent protection, theft of intellectual properly, insufficient property protection."
+"I realise the importance of the issue and I'm fully committed to protecting intellectual property rights," Lighthizer said.
+New Jersey Senator Robert Menendez also expressed concern over India's position on intellectual property rights.
 "I think it's a great opportunity for us to build greater economic ties with India, but I have a real problem with their lack of protection of intellectual property rights, and for the United States, that's a critical element to whether, in the technology field, or in my home state of New Jersey, which is the medicine cabinet to the world in terms of a growing biotech and pharmaceutical industry," he said.
 Menendez said on multiple occasions he had raised the issue of ensuring regulatory protections of biologics in the India-US trade agreements.